Gemma867/Master_thesis_EEG/README.md

   Contains the code used to obtain the estimated parameters of the second model for the five channels of the six analysed trials.

 - **`ACF_plots.R`**
-  Contains the code used to generate the autocorrelation function (ACF) plots for analysing the model residuals.
+  Contains the code used to generate the autocorrelation function (ACF) plots for analysing the model residuals, and to obtain the results to the Ljung-Box test.

 - **`Q_Q_plots.R`**
   Contains the code used to generate the Q-Q plots of the residuals.